Novartis (NVS) Increases Yet Falls Behind Market: What Investors Need to Know

-The investment community will be closely monitoring the performance of Novartis in its forthcoming earnings report.
-On that day, Novartis is projected to report earnings of $1.73 per share, which would represent year-over-year growth of 1.17%.
-Meanwhile, the latest consensus estimate predicts the revenue to be $11.43 billion, indicating a 11.75% decrease compared to the same quarter of the previous year.
+Analysts and investors alike will be keeping a close eye on the performance of Novartis in its upcoming earnings disclosure.
+The company is forecasted to report an EPS of $1.72, showcasing a 0.58% upward movement from the corresponding quarter of the prior year.
+Meanwhile, the latest consensus estimate predicts the revenue to be $11.41 billion, indicating a 11.9% decrease compared to the same quarter of the previous year.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $7.18 per share and revenue of $47.44 billion, indicating changes of +4.06% and -4.69%, respectively, compared to the previous year.
+For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $7.17 per share and a revenue of $47.32 billion, representing changes of +3.91% and -4.95%, respectively, from the prior year.

-Investors should also take note of any recent adjustments to analyst estimates for Novartis.
+Investors should also note any recent changes to analyst estimates for Novartis.
 These revisions help to show the ever-changing nature of near-term business trends.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-Currently, Novartis is carrying a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.06% lower.
+Novartis currently has a Zacks Rank of #3 (Hold).

-With respect to valuation, Novartis is currently being traded at a Forward P/E ratio of 13.37.
-This denotes a discount relative to the industry's average Forward P/E of 14.16.
+Valuation is also important, so investors should note that Novartis has a Forward P/E ratio of 13.28 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 14.62.

-Investors should also note that NVS has a PEG ratio of 1.49 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-As of the close of trade yesterday, the Large Cap Pharmaceuticals industry held an average PEG ratio of 1.72.
+Also, we should mention that NVS has a PEG ratio of 1.48.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+As of the close of trade yesterday, the Large Cap Pharmaceuticals industry held an average PEG ratio of 1.77.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report